drojas/react-quickstart/README.md

     % npm run build

-which will produce `assets/bundle.js` build, then:
+which will compile the code for production mode

-    % npm run start-prod
+    % npm start

 to start server in "production" mode (no source code watching and serving optimized bundle to browser).